 On the sale of interests in land does the benefit of any occupational leases and income automatically transfer?

 Yes – no formalities are required; leases transfer automatically at the time of registration of transfer of ownership in the land register.
 However, as transfer of title only occurs some weeks or months following closing (see Q9 above), leases are typically assigned at closing (as part of the SPA provisions for closing).

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?

-A wide variety of rights, interests and burdens can be created over or attached to real estate and there are complex rules governing the creation of such rights, which are registered as rights in rem on the property.
+A wide variety of rights, interests and burdens can be created over or attached to real estate and there are complex rules governing the creation of such rights.
+Many of these rights can be registered as rights in rem in the land register.
 Such rights may generally only be deleted by the person who has created them, which sometimes causes some issues, in particular with respect to ancient registrations.
 Some of the key interests are:

 - Easements: for example, rights of way over a property, tenancy easements;

 - Restrictive covenants: for example, an agreement to build a certain property on a plot of land, not to lease the property to certain parties etc.;

 - Options to purchase, priority notices, pre-emption rights;